Atom786/skill-showcase-studio-pro/README.md

-# Welcome to your Lovable project
+# Welcome to your Portfolio project

 ## Project info